 From time to time, a cane will sprout and run in the wrong direction, bolting out of the form you had in mind for your rose.
 Just cut it out.
 There is plenty more where that came from.

 Your choice: consider ceasing deadheading at the end of summer.
 This will allow the remaining blooms to produce hips, the fruit of roses.
-On some roses, hips are an attractive feature that last through the winter.
+On some roses, hips are an attractive feature that lasts through the winter.
 Also, some growers believe that allowing the hips to develop reduces winter kill of wood.